 Attendance regulations state that reasons for all absences must be notified to school.
 We also operate first day calling, and if you do not inform us of your child’s absence by 9am, then we will contact you to request a reason for safeguarding purposes.

 We have a duty of care to all of our children, and if there is no reason given on the day before 9am and you do not respond to our first day calling, we will, as part of our duty of care, do all that we can to ensure that the child and family are safe.
-This may mean that we make a welfare call to the police who would attend the family home or that staff may call to the family home.
-We will also contact emergency contacts to see if they can ascertain where a pupil is if required.
-We need to ensure our children are all safe and accounted for as if they do not attend and we have had no reason, anything could have happened, especially as some of our children walk to school alone in juniors and a parent may believe them to be safely at school and they are not.
+This may mean that we make a welfare call to the police who could attend the family home or that staff may call to the family home.
+We will also contact all emergency contacts to see if they can ascertain where a pupil is if required.
+We need to ensure our children are all safe and accounted for as if they do not attend and we have had no reason, anything could have happened, especially as some of our children walk to school alone in juniors and a parent/carer may believe them to be safely at school and they are not.

 The answer phone is on when the school is closed, so you can leave a message at any time.
 To save any unnecessary worry, please do phone before 9am and leave a message.

 We will consider each reason given and then make a decision about whether to authorise it or not.